Azure/avdaccelerator/workload/docs/deploy-baseline.md

   - **OS version or image** - Choose the OS version or desired image from the Azure compute gallery.
 - **Storage** blade
   - **General Settings**:
-    - **AD Domain name**: The full qualified domain name of the on-premises domain where the hybrid identities originated from, this information is used for Azure files authentication setup, Example: contoso.com.
     - **Custom OU Path (Optional)**: specify an OU path to create domain storage objects.
     - **Zone redundant storage**: Select to replicate storage across availability zones or only use local redundancy.
   - **FSLogix profile management**: Deploys FSLogix containers and session host setup for user's profiles.
   - **FSLogix Azure Files share Performance** - Select the desired performance.
   - **FSLogix file share size** Choose the desired size in 100GB increments.
 Minimum size is 100GB.
-  - **MSIX App Attach**: Deploys MSIX App Attach container for MSIX app packages.
+  - **App Attach**: Deploys App Attach container for App Attach app packages.
-  - **MSIX App Attach Azure Files share Performance** - Select the desired performance.
+  - **App Attach Azure Files share Performance** - Select the desired performance.
-  - **MSIX App Attach file share size** Choose the desired size in 100GB increments.
+  - **App Attach file share size** Choose the desired size in 100GB increments.
 Minimum size is 100GB.
 - **Network connectivity** blade
   - **Virtual Network** - Select if creating "New"" or use "Existing" virtual network.
     - **New** - Select if you want to create a new VNet to be used for Azure Virtual Desktop.